GeorgePaps/Blog/myBlog/content/posts/posts/favBooks.md

 The past years I've read a couple of books.
-While most of them are interesting, a handful of them stood out.
-The ones I liked the most are:
+The ones I enjoyed the most are:

 Non-fiction: